wannaio/PyMO/README.md

 # PyMO

+*This forked version is for [GENEA Challenge 2022](https://genea-workshop.github.io/2022/challenge/) dataset.
+Code is modified to be compatible with the joint names in the dataset.*

 A library for using motion capture data for machine learning.

 **This library is currently highly experimental and everything is subject to change :)**